 Canvas Accessibility Training Series 2026

 The Office of Teaching, Learning, and Technology (OTLT) supports faculty in using Canvas.
-Our instructional designers, software specialist, and Canvas administrator are aware of digital accessibility requirements to help you learn to create courses that meet the required Web Content Accessibility Guidelines (WCAG).
+Our instructional designers, software specialist, and Canvas administrator are aware of federal requirements to create courses that meet Web Content Accessibility Guidelines (WCAG).
 This guide outlines each session of our 2026 Canvas Accessibility training series and connects you with valuable resources when working towards the deadline of April 26, 2027.

 Self-enroll in our Canvas Accessibility Faculty Training Series course for explanations and examples.